 14. Turn off live tiles

-How to turn off live tiles in Windows 10 to make it faster?
+How to turn off live tiles in Windows 10 to speed up your computer?

 Otherwise, you’ll have to disable the live tiles manually for each app.
 Open Start > Right-click a live tile > More > Turn live tile off.